jbat04/CodingInterview/README.md

 * Logging as much as possible, levels; info, warn, error
 * Write tests, unit and integration
 * Make the report more flexible, different kinds of params/filters
-* A driver will often, but not always, start at his "homebase" location

 ## FileTree